keeltrace/qlcplus-wiki/Windows-build-HOWTO.md

 Download the latest SDK from [FTDI Driver page](http://www.ftdichip.com/Drivers/D2XX.htm).<br>
 Install the package contents for example to C:\CDM20802<br>
-Edit <QLC>/plugins/enttecdmxusbout/win32/win32.pro to point to that directory:
+Edit <QLC>/plugins/enttecdmxusb/src/src.pro to point to that directory:

 `FTD2XXDIR = C:\CDM20802`<br>

-If you don't need the Enttec DMXUSB plugin and would like to disable building it completely, edit <QLC>/plugins/plugins.pro and put a hash (#) on the line that says SUBDIRS += enttecdmxusbout:
+If you don't need the Enttec DMXUSB plugin and would like to disable building it completely, edit <QLC>/plugins/plugins.pro and put a hash (#) on the line that says SUBDIRS += enttecdmxusb:

-`#SUBDIRS += enttecdmxusbout`<br>
+`#SUBDIRS += enttecdmxusb`<br>

 ## Velleman SDK